OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:62

-the descendants of Delaiah, Tobiah, and Nekoda, 642.
+the families of Delaiah, Tobiah, and Nekoda, 642.

 ## Nehemiah 7:63